alphagov/paas-tech-docs/source/documentation/deploying_services/sqs.md

   - SERVICE_NAME
 ```

-By default, you can only [connect to an SQS queue from your GOV.UK PaaS-hosted app](#connect-to-an-sqs-queue-from-your-app).

-To [connect to an SQS queue from outside the GOV.UK PaaS](#connect-to-an-sqs-queue-from-outside-of-the-gov-uk-paas), you must create a service key.

 ### Connect to an SQS queue from your app

 Restart your app to populate your `VCAP_SERVICES` [environment variable](/deploying_apps.html#system-provided-environment-variables)